shalevy1/dc.leaflet.js/README.md

 dc_leaflet.choroplethChart(parent, chartGroup)
-  .geojson()              - get or set geojson object describing the features .featureOptions()       - object or a function(feature) to set the options for each feature .featureKeyAccessor()   - function(feature) to return a feature property that would be compared to the group key; Defauft: feature.properties.key
+  .geojson()              - get or set geojson object describing the features .featureOptions()       - object or a function(feature) to set the options for each feature .featureKeyAccessor()   - function(feature) to return a feature property that would be compared to the group key; Default: feature.properties.key
-  .featureStyle()         - get or set the function(feature) to return style options for L.geoJson .popup()                - function(d, feature) to return the string or DOM content of a popup .renderPopup(true)      - get or set if popups should be shown; Default: true
+  .featureStyle()         - get or set the function(feature) to return style options for L.geoJson.
+Probably not helpful to override this, but it's possible.
+Default: use featureOptions, data, color, selection status to define the style; see source for details.
+  .popup()                - function(d, feature) to return the string or DOM content of a popup .renderPopup(true)      - get or set if popups should be shown; Default: true
 ```